Ender-Development/PatchouliBooks/NOTES.md

 ### [PageSpotlightMixin](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/PageSpotlightMixin.java)

 ![Note](https://img.shields.io/badge/-Note-lightgrey)
 Another minor tweak.
 It decreases the empty space between the text and the item in the spotlight page.
+This will hopefully be deprecated in the future, as I plan to implement a custom page for this so it doesn't break any other patchouli books that originate outside of my mod.

 ## Moar Boats